Updated: December 29, 2025

 Bundle your coverage types

-Bundling policies such as general liability, commercial auto, and equipment coverage can save 16% to 24% compared to buying them separately.
+Bundle general liability, commercial auto and equipment coverage to save 16% to 24% versus buying policies separately.

-Many insurers also offer business owner’s policy (BOP) packages that combine general liability and property insurance at lower rates.
-Ask about bundles designed specifically for landscaping or gardening businesses.
+Insurers offer business owner's policy (BOP) packages combining general liability and property insurance at lower rates.
+Ask about bundles for landscaping or gardening businesses.

 4. 4